5 Signs You’re Ready to Buy Your First Home

 Will you be comfortable there in five years?
 Find a home that meets your long-term needs.
 A private kitchen and living room may be your preference, but an open floor plan may be a better investment as your kids grow.
 Stairs or a steep driveway may be fine until you have kids and groceries to carry.

 How’s the yard?
-Fencing can lower your homeowners insurance rate.
-Keeping up a yard and a fence, however, may take time and cost money.
-This is especially true if you have an energetic pup, as you'll need to patch any holes in your fence during the pet-proofing process.
+Fencing could lower your homeowners insurance rate.
+Keeping up a yard and a fence, however, may take time and money.
+And if you have an energetic pup, you may want to patch any holes in your fence during the pet-proofing process

 What’s your new neighborhood like?
-Again, busy roadways are not ideal when you have children.
-Before committing to living somewhere, visit the area during morning commute hours and at night.
-Talk to some neighbors.
-Get a feel for the neighborhood and find out whether it’s a safe place for strollers, jogs and evening bike rides.
+Busy roadways are not ideal when you have children.
+Visit your home’s neighborhood during morning commute hours and at night.
+Talk to neighbors.
+Get a feel for the neighborhood and make sure it's an ideal place for strollers, jogs, and evening bike rides.

 4. You’ve saved enough for a down payment